 - Proof that your vehicle has passed an emissions control test, if required

 - Visit your local DMV office, and bring the completed forms with you.

 Registration fees are based on various factors, including your vehicle's weight and type of license plate you require.
 Your registration fee will include some or all of the following:

 - State registration fee, which varies according to vehicle type, but is normally $40.75 for a passenger vehicle or $28.75 for a motor cycle.

 - If your area participates in the Local Vehicle Registration Program you will have an additional fee.

 - If you have requested personalized license plates, there will be an additional cost.

 RENEWING YOUR VEHICLE REGISTRATION

-Owners of motor vehicles in Virginia are required to renew their vehicle registration annually, and can do so in person, online or by mail and phone.
+Owners of motor vehicles in Virginia are required to renew their vehicle registration annually, and can do so in person, online or by mail and at a DMV Select Office.
 See our Registration Renewal section for complete details.